 Here are some methods to effectively target the brown trout of the Tongariro river and how best to fish these…

-As I write this the terrestrial season is in full swing and the cicada numbers are very high this year, this is a great source of food and the brown trout key in on these.
+Matching the hatch is once again the rule.
+Terrestrial season is upon us and if the air is rich with cicada chirping, you can bet it's time to tie one on.
+Cicadas are a great source of food and the brown trout key in on these.
 Windy days are ideal as the cicadas are more vulnerable to falling on the water and trout get tuned into this.
 Also, the riffled and distorted surface is an advantage to you as it’s harder for the fish to see out plus your fly line and leader has less impact and is more disguised on the water surface.
 Make your leader a minimum of 15ft in length, this allows for good separation between fly and fly line.
 Considering the size of the trout and the volume of water it would be silly to go too light in tippet especially when the catch rate is low, you would hate to bust one off.
 6-7lb tippet is ideal and I would be very hesitant to go any lighter than 5lb.

 While the big pools are very enticing, and you will see a lot of fish, they would have to be the most challenging water on offer.
 Browns often hold deep during the day and prove hard to catch.
 The water’s surface is smooth and this often makes it hard to generate any interest but don’t write them off completely.
 A higher percentage option is to search out for the waters between the big pools, riffles, runs, pockets and even braids are the more profitable options.
 Browns love this water and are often more receptive to the fly.
 The faster water speed allows less time for the trout to observe the fly, while the water surface is riffled and disguises the leader and tippet.